kckecheng/linux_os/system_call.rst

 For end users, system calls look like normal APIs.
 For example, when we want to get the contents of a file, function "ssize_t read(int fd, void \*buf, size_t count)" will be called from our applications.
 Most users take "read" here as a system call and think it as a kernel API - this is not correct or at least not accurate.

 In fact, when an application needs to invoke a system call, it needs to set values on several specific CPU registers, then call a specific assembly instruction named syscall which triggers a context switch from user space to kernel space.
 After switching to kernel space, a system call dispater will do some preparations and invoke the actual system call implemented in kernel code.
-There are several hundreds of system calles define with linux, all of them are invoked by the same system call dispather with the help of syscall who inits the user space to kernel space context switch.
+There are several hundreds of system calles defined with linux, all of them are invoked by the same system call dispather with the help of syscall who inits the user space to kernel space context switch.

 The system call dispather implemented as assembly language within kernel decides which actual system call to invoke based on a integer value set on a specific CPU register(rax for x86_64), and pass values collected from other registers as parameters to the actual system call which are implemented in C language.
-Each system call is mapped to a integer within kernel, and system calls supported limited num. of parameters(at most 6) due to the num. of available CPU registers.
+Each system call is mapped to a integer value within kernel, and system calls supported limited num. of parameters(at most 6) due to the num. of available CPU registers.
 The integer num. used to map the actual system call within kernel is called **system call number**.
 Linux kernel also maintains a mapping between system call paramters and CPU registers, together with system call numbers, a table named **system call table** as below can be gotten:

 ::